-Ryan Spear is an associate in the firm’s Litigation and Privacy & Security practices.
+Ryan Spear is a counsel in the firm’s Litigation and Privacy & Security practices.

 Ryan’s practice focuses on privacy-related litigation for Internet and technology companies.
 He represents clients in cases arising under the Wiretap Act, the Stored Communications Act, the Pen Registers and Trap and Trace Devices Act, the Computer Fraud and Abuse Act, and similar state laws.
 His experience includes litigation in federal and state courts across the country, including complex class actions and matters before the U.S. Judicial Panel on Multidistrict Litigation.

 Ryan also has an active general litigation practice and has represented a wide range of clients in fields as diverse as intellectual property, unfair competition, consumer protection, products liability, and political law.

 In addition to his litigation practice, Ryan helps communication service providers respond to requests for authorized electronic surveillance and data disclosure and counsels clients on issues regarding data security and data use, including compliance with federal and state regulations.